TomHarrop/isrfg2016/notes/notes.md

 ## LMD dataset

 * Given examples of using the LMD dataset for analysing genes of interest and working with candidate gene lists
-* Lots of other things you could do with this data
+* Lots of other things you could do with this resource
 * These landscapes of expression are basically the final outputs of complex interactions between many TFs that coordinate the expression of each gene
 * What we've done is measured the "steady states" of gene expression in different meristem types
 * Would be v. interesting to model the interactions in the regulatory components that produce these steady states
 * Obviously with a view to testing the network e.g. with mutants